 - MedTRiM by DNA Definitive – currently a face-to-face service within NHS Wales, the app will enable support for those exposed to trauma in the workplace to continue digitally

-- CliniTouch Vie by Spirit Digital – patient monitoring supporting the management of COVID-19 patients in the community post-discharge
+- CliniTouch Vie by Spirit Health – remote patient monitoring to support the delivery of care in care homes

 - SPOT by Healthy.IO – a wound assessment app which scans wounds and shares images with tissue viability nurses, district nurses and GPs for further assessment